PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/ClassificationAlgorithms.md

 text

 ## 2) Workshop
 Now, we're introduced to TOPIC it's time ground down these fundamental by doing a workshop.
-Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the first module: **Introduction to Machine Learning**.
+Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the modules: **Classification Vs Regression** and **Classification: K-Nearest Neighbors**.

 ## 3) Mock Assessment